EuroLinux/eurolinux-open-docs/docs/HowTo/vagrant-with-libvirt.md

 been tested to work well with EuroLinux 8.4.

 There are several references to CentOS in the procedure.
-The reason is that EuroLinux-maintained source RPMs will be provided soon in Q4 and once they're available, the procedure will be updated.
+The reason is that EuroLinux-maintained source RPMs will be provided at [vault.euro-linux.com](http://vault.euro-linux.com) soon in Q4 and once they're available, the procedure will be updated.

 Use these commands: